gbowne1/codebooker/CONTRIBUTING.md

 The repository contains folders with project appropriate settings and configurations for Visual Studio code, but beyond that, we are tool and editor/IDE agnostic so you can use whatever editor or IDE or you like.

-Follow the instructions in the [DEVSETUP](/docs/DEVSETUP.md) to setup your IDE workspace.
+Follow the instructions in [DEVSETUP](/docs/DEVSETUP.md) to setup your IDE workspace.

 ## Prerequisites to use Database for programmers